RobertGlorioso/cephaland/README.md

 -- Its the Cephaland Game --

-use w/a/s/d keys to move the character use arrow keys to move the net
+w/a/s/d keys to move the guy
+f key to pause playback (n key to play the next note while paused) spacebar to toggle note overwrite or stack
+1-4 keys toggle row playback

-=/- will change tempo up/down
+=/- key change tempo up/down

-f key will toggle playback

-space key will toggle lock the sequencer
+point the mouse over the jellyfish to add a note (left for single/right for multi)

 -- Running the Game --